brunoyun/django-app/README.md

 # Impact for Gradual semantics

-This repository provides the code to implement a django application that can take as input an argumentation graph (in ASPARTIX) format and:
+This repository provides the code to implement a Django application that can take as input an argumentation graph (in ASPARTIX) format and:

 1. Draw the graph
 2. Compute the degrees of the arguments (using a specific semantics, see below)